Current Project

 Glaciers are vanishing at unprecedented rates.
 Anti-DEI backlash and climate denialism are rising across North America.
 She Measures the Earth stands at this critical intersection where science, representation, and resistance meet.
 It is a story of women leading on the front lines of climate change, reclaiming space in science, and reshaping the narrative with resilience, care, and hope.

-Chimira started dancing at the young age of 4 years old at Body Pointe Ballet Centre in the Philippines and continued her professional dance training at The School of Cadence Ballet where she graduated as a senior principal member of the youth company.
-Coming from an arts high school background as a graduate from the Iona Secondary School Arts Program as well as a professional training program, Chimira is trained in the genres of Vaganova and RAD Ballet, Contemporary, Modern, Jazz, Improvisation, and both Classical and Contemporary Ballet Pointe repertoire.
-Chimira has been lucky enough to have worked with and assisted mentors/choreographers in the dance industry.
+I started dancing at the young age of 4 years old at Body Pointe Ballet Centre in the Philippines and continued my professional dance training at The School of Cadence Ballet where I graduated as a senior principal member of the youth company.
+Coming from an arts high school background as a graduate from the Iona Secondary School Arts Program as well as a professional training program, I am trained in the genres of Vaganova and RAD Ballet, Contemporary, Modern, Jazz, Improvisation, and both Classical and Contemporary Ballet Pointe repertoire.
+I have been lucky enough to have worked with and assisted mentors/choreographers in the dance industry.

-She is a free lance dancer, choreographer who was also the captain and president of MAC Dance: McMaster University Varsity Competitive Dance Team from 2016-2018 and has performed and choreographed at various events with the Parahumans Dance Company, Dance Ontario, Cadence Bridges Ballet, Scholarship Dance Toronto, and more.
-In 2020, she committed to 1-year work term in the Netherlands working for the European Space Agency (ESA), while training with the DansBlok Collective.
-She is working on a project called 'Dance Your PhD' aiming to bridge the arts and sciences in a way that is more accessible to everyone.
-While constantly juggling academia and dance, Chimira believes that having the two, sets a good balance and motivation towards continuing a passion for teaching/mentoring in dance!
+Along with being a scientist, I am a free lance dancer, choreographer who was also the co-captain and president of MAC Dance: McMaster University Varsity Competitive Dance Team from 2016-2018.
+I have also performed and choreographed at various events with the Parahumans Dance Company, Dance Ontario, Cadence Bridges Ballet, Scholarship Dance Toronto, and more.
+In 2020, I committed to 1-year work term in the Netherlands working for the European Space Agency (ESA), while training with the DansBlok Collective.
+I am currently working on a project called 'Dance Your PhD' aiming to bridge the arts and sciences in a way that is more accessible to everyone.
+While constantly juggling academia and dance, I believe that having the two, sets a good balance and motivation towards continuing a passion for teaching/mentoring in the arts and science!